utdata/icj-class/static-apps/static-05-bake-explain.md

 ### The generation

-With these three things: The data, the layout, and the config that brings them together, we can run `gulp bake` (or `gulp dev`) and a new page will be created in our destination folder for every item in our data.
+With these three things: The data, the template, and the config that brings them together, we can run `gulp bake` (or `gulp dev`) and a new page will be created in our destination folder for every item in our data.
 Whether there are three items or 300.

 Pretty f'n cool, isn't it?
 With a project like this you can create something like a restaurant guide with a unique page for every establishment, all while managing the data in a Google Sheet or Doc.